charonn0/RB-libcURL/ReadMe.md

 ***
 It is strongly recommended that you familiarize yourself with [libcURL](http://curl.haxx.se/libcurl/c/libcurl-tutorial.html), as this project preserves the semantics of libcURL's API in an object-oriented, Xojo-flavored wrapper.

-**For a simplified client interface that is appropriate for most types of transfers you should use the [`cURLClient`](https://github.com/charonn0/RB-libcURL/wiki/libcURL.cURLClient) class.
+**For a simplified client interface that is appropriate for most types of transfers, you should use the [`cURLClient`](https://github.com/charonn0/RB-libcURL/wiki/libcURL.cURLClient) class.
 Refer to the [examples](https://github.com/charonn0/RB-libcURL/wiki/Home#examples) below for demonstrations of `cURLClient`.**

 For more thorough documentation of individual classes and methods refer to the [wiki](https://github.com/charonn0/RB-libcURL/wiki).